large-farva/cac-arch/README.md

 - **`pcscd` Daemon Issues**: If the script fails to detect the smart card reader, ensure the `pcscd`service is running:
   `sudo systemctl status pcscd.socket`
-  Restart the service if necessary: (I recommend making an alias!)
+  Restart the service if necessary:
   `sudo systemctl restart pcscd.socket`

 - **Browser Setup Issues: **If Firefox or Chromium doesn't recongnize the CAC: